“As Is” in Texas Residential Transactions

 Sellers Prefer “As Is”

-A seller interested in avoiding post-closing liability and lawsuits is on firmer legal ground if the “as is” nature of the transaction is fully and expressly set forth in both the contract and the closing documents.
+A seller interested in avoiding post-closing liability and lawsuits is on firmer legal ground if the “as is” nature of the transaction is fully and expressly set forth in both the contract and the warranty deed.
 This means that there should be two full-length “as is” clauses, one in the contract and one in the warranty deed.

 The next several paragraphs outline steps that a seller can take to assure a true “as is” conveyance.